 Following the same routine every day, from what you do and where you keep items, can also help you focus on completing necessary daily tasks.
 This can include putting your keys in the same place every day, feeding your dog right after your shower every morning, and writing your daily task list during breakfast each morning.
 Don’t be afraid to ask for help with organization and prioritization to get started.

 Studies indicate that mindfulness meditation may be able to help improve focus and mood in adult patients with attention-deficit/hyperactivity disorder.
-Just five minutes of meditation a day can help you recover from distractions and better control stress.
+Just five minutes of meditation a day might help you recover from distractions and better control stress.